linocks/sudoku_doc/README.md

 3. Load Button Test: To test the load functionality, press the L key to load the sudoku_backup.txt file.
 For the GUI, pressing the load button pops up the file window which enables you to browse to the location of the file to load.
-You also should see  confirmation dialog when the file is loaded successfully
+You also should see the confirmation dialog when the file is loaded successfully

 See Image below
 ![load.JPG](sudoku_images%2Fload.JPG)